pinellolab/STREAM/README.md

 Installation with Bioconda
 --------------------------

-1)	If Anaconda (or miniconda) is already installed with Python 3 skip to 2) otherwise please download and install Python3 Anaconda from here: https://www.anaconda.com/download/
+1)	If Anaconda (or miniconda) is already installed with **Python 3**, skip to 2) otherwise please download and install Python3 Anaconda from here: https://www.anaconda.com/download/

 2)	Open a terminal and add the Bioconda channel with the following commands: